Retirement of steam locomotives by country: Other countries

 In Finland, the first diesels were introduced in the mid-1950s, superseding steam locomotives by the early 1960s.
 State railways (VR) operated steam locomotives until 1975.

 In the Netherlands, the first electric trains appeared in 1908, making the trip from Rotterdam to The Hague.
 The first diesels were introduced in 1934.
-As electric and diesel trains performed so well, the decline of steam started just after World War II, with steam traction for the Dutch railways ending on 7th of january 1958.
+As electric and diesel trains performed so well, the decline of steam started just after World War II, with steam traction for the Dutch railways ending on 7 January 1958.
 Steam locomotives continued however to be used for industrial purposes.
 The last steam locomotive was used at the Julia coal mine in 1975.

 In Poland, on non-electrified tracks, steam locomotives were superseded almost entirely by diesels by the 1990s.
 A few steam locomotives, however, operate in the regularly scheduled service from Wolsztyn.
 After ceasing on 31 March 2014, regular service resumed out of Wolsztyn on 15 May 2017 with weekday runs to Leszno.
 This operation is maintained as a means of preserving railway heritage and as a tourist attraction.
 Apart from that, numerous railway museums and heritage railways (mostly narrow gauge) own steam locomotives in working condition.

 In France, steam locomotives have not been used for commercial services since 24 September 1975.

 In Spain, the first electric trains were introduced in 1911, and the first diesels in 1935, just one year before the Spanish Civil War.
 National railway company (Renfe) operated steam locomotives until 9 June 1975.

 In Bosnia and Herzegovina, some steam locomotives are still used for industrial purposes, for example at the coal mine in Banovići and ArcelorMittal factory in Zenica.

-In Portugal, operations in CP with steam locos was ended over its broad gauge net 25 march 1977 and over its narrow gauge in 1986.
+In Portugal, operations in CP with steam locos was ended over its broad gauge net 25 March 1977 and over its narrow gauge in 1986.

+In Hungary, passenger steam operations ended in 1984.
+At that time, MÁV Class 424 was the only steam engine used for passenger trains.